njons/Founders-and-Coders-cohort14/README.md

 * Middleware, such as bodyparser, morgan,
 * CSS animation challenge

+### :wavy_dash: Design challenge: Userflow
+* Try to create a userflow and wireframes for your project

 ### :rocket: Team project: FACr - find alumni from previous cohorts
 The project brief asked for:
 * We built [FACr] now with user accounts for each person that wants to book time with Mackerel